zippynk/lark/README.md

 - Version 0.0.0: Pre-Usable, mostly a rough draft of core code.
 - Version 0.0.1: Core code for certain sections is done.
-- Version 0.0.2 (current): Core code is finished.
+- Version 0.0.2: Core code is finished.
 It should be possible to write programs.
+- Version 0.0.3 (current): Basic programs can be created.
+Multiplication was created in lark.